levente-varga/Tower/README.md

 ### First window

-Display an empty window when running the project using the DirectX API.
+Display an empty window using the DirectX API.

 ### Mouse and keyboard input

 Maintain the full state of the keyboard and mouse keys.
-The state should be queried.

 ### Exception handling